Videos and audio recordings of Ayman al-Zawahiri: May 20, 2010

-In an audio recording released on May 20, 2010, that the recently slain leaders of the group's offshoot in Iraq Abu Ayyub al-Masri and Abu Omar al-Baghdadi.
-It was the first message broadcast since December.
-Al-Zawahiri likened the slain leaders to Abu Musab al-Zarqawi, the Jordanian-born militant who created the group and was killed in a 2006 U.S. airstrike, crediting them with reviving jihad, or holy war, in Iraq.
+In an audio recording released on May 20, 2010, al-Zawahiri spoke on the recently killed leaders of the Islamic State of Iraq, Abu Ayyub al-Masri and Abu Omar al-Baghdadi.
+Al-Zawahiri likened them to Abu Musab al-Zarqawi, who created the group and was killed in a 2006 U.S. airstrike, crediting them with reviving jihad in Iraq.

 July 20, 2010

-In this new audio tape, al-Zawahiri called many Arab leaders who were helping Israel's siege of the Gaza strip "Zionists".
+In this new audio tape, al-Zawahiri called many Arab leaders who were helping Israel's siege of the Gaza Strip "Zionists".
 Since he says "Arab Zionists are more dangerous than Jewish Zionists", this is meant to be inflammatory.
-In the tape, al-Zawahiri accuses King Abdullah II of Jordan, then King of Saudi Arabia Abdullah, and Palestinian President Mahmoud Abbas of being "Zionists".
+In the tape, al-Zawahiri accuses King Abdullah II of Jordan, then King of Saudi Arabia Abdullah, and Palestinian president Mahmoud Abbas of being "Zionists".
 He also specifically calls out Egypt for planning to build an underground metal fence with Gaza to curb cross-border smuggling.
-He condemns Arab leaders collectively for backing the Saudi-drafted peace initiative, first presented in 2002, which offered Israel full recognition conditional on withdrawal from occupied territories and just settlement for refugees. al-Zawahiri went on to mock Obama's statement that the Taliban would not gain power in Afghanistan, and ended by vowing allegiance to, and congratulating on his "steadfastness", Mullah Omar, then the leader of the Taliban.
+He condemns Arab leaders collectively for backing the Saudi-drafted peace initiative, first presented in 2002, which offered Israel full recognition conditional on withdrawal from occupied territories and just settlement for refugees.
+Al-Zawahiri went on to mock Obama's statement that the Taliban would not gain power in Afghanistan, and ended by vowing allegiance to, and congratulating on his "steadfastness", Mullah Omar, then the leader of the Taliban.

 July 27, 2010

-In the 47-minute recording, Ayman al-Zawahiri said the drive by France and other European nations to ban the veil amounted to discrimination against Muslim women.
+In the 47-minute recording, al-Zawahiri said the drive by France and other European nations to ban the veil amounted to discrimination against Muslim women.
 He slammed France's push to ban the Islamic full-face veil and urged Muslim women to be "holy warriors" in the defense of their headdress against the "secular Western crusade" in a new audio message released Wednesday on militant websites.
-Al-Qaida's deputy leader also eulogized the network's No. 3 official, Mustafa al-Yazid, who was killed along with his family in a U.S. strike in Pakistan in May.
-Al-Zawahiri praised what he called al-Yazid's achievements in Afghanistan and claimed that although killed al-Qaida militants in Iraq outnumber U.S. soldiers 100-to-1, it is the U.S. that is withdrawing its troops from Iraq.
-He said the latest terror attacks against the United States, including a May 1 attempted car bombing in New York city's busy Times Square, were in response to the presence of foreign troops in Muslim nations like Iraq and Afghanistan.
+Al-Zawahiri also eulogized the network's No. 3 official, Mustafa al-Yazid, who was killed along with his family in a U.S. strike in Pakistan in May.
+Al-Zawahiri praised what he called al-Yazid's achievements in Afghanistan and claimed that although killed al-Qaeda militants in Iraq outnumber U.S. soldiers 100-to-1, it is the U.S. that is withdrawing its troops from Iraq.
+He said the latest terror attacks against the U.S., including a May 1 attempted car bombing in New York City's Times Square, were in response to the presence of foreign troops in Muslim nations like Iraq and Afghanistan.
 In his audiotape, al-Zawahiri also talked about a wide range of topics in the Middle East such as democratic reforms in his native Egypt.
 He said that holy war was the only way to achieve reforms, not peaceful calls for reforms or elections.
 Al-Zawahiri also addressed Yemenis, urging them to wage attacks against U.S. targets and the Yemeni government.